ctools/ctools/doc/source/users/reference_manual/cterror.rst

 confidence level of 68% is used, but this level can be adjusted using the hidden ``confidence`` parameter.

-cterror generates an output model XML file that contains the values of the best fitting model parameters.
+:ref:`cterror` generates an output model XML file that contains the values of the best fitting model parameters.
 For all free parameters, an ``error`` attribute is added that provides the statistical uncertainty in the parameter estimate as obtained from the likelihood profile.
 While cterror computes asymmetrical